Fine Gael leadership contest: Who is in the running?

 Known as “Prudent Paschal”, the Minister for Public Expenditure is viewed by many as being steady and reliable.

-He was first elected to the Dail in 2011, and since July 2020 has been the president of the Eurogroup.
+He was first elected to the Dail in 2011, and since July 2020 has been the president of the Eurogroup of finance ministers.

 There was speculation last year that he would take up the position as head of the International Monetary Fund (IMF), however Kristalina Georgieva appears to be staying on in the role for a second term.